 - Avoid close contact with people who are sick.

 - Avoid touching your eyes, nose or mouth.

 - If you are experiencing flu-like symptoms—fever, body aches, chills, respiratory or stomach issues—stay at home for at least 24 hours after your fever is gone, except to seek medical care.
 If you believe you may have contracted COVID-19 (coronavirus), call your medical provider to take appropriate precautions.

 - Keep your immunizations up-to-date, including an annual flu shot.

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 If you don't have a tissue, cough or sneeze into your elbow, not your hands.

 - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom, before eating, and after sneezing, coughing, or blowing your nose.
 Take advantage of hand sanitizer stations located around campus.

 - Stay tuned for updates on public-health announcements, whether it's Covid-19, flu, or some other outbreak that requires your immediate attention.

 - Get your health information from reliable sources like the Centers for Disease Control and Prevention.
-Announcements about campus closures will be available on UB's homepage, via text message, and through UB's social media channels.
+Announcements about campus closures will be available on UBalt's homepage, via text message, and through UBalt's social media channels.
 Important messages about COVID-19 as it impacts higher education are available on the University System of Maryland's website.
 Johns Hopkins University is tracking the number of cases on a global basis.

 Learn more about UB's response to emergencies of all kinds.